Purchasing a pet bed warmer is an excellent idea as it can be extremely cold during the winter nights.

 The reason is that firstly, these are sent over from Amazon US, so they are expensive and come with the wrong plug (an easy fix, but not idea) Secondly, bigger dogs generally need firmer, and higher quality foam and the foam in this would be fine for a small dog, but a heavy dog is likely to flatten it

 So if you are looking for a heated dog bed and you have a Lab or larger dog, then I would probably go the alternative route.
 However, if you want an all in one then, unfortunately, this is the best on offer right now.

-Since we have one large and one medium sized dog, I personally prefer getting a bed specifically made for them, and adding a pad.
-While there is nothing really wrong with the Art of Paws dog bed, I prefer getting a bed that my dog can use year round and I can simply add the pad when needed.
-So, for this reason, the powered UOKOO pad is my top choice for the best dog bed warmer.
+Since we have one large and one medium-sized dog, I personally prefer getting a bed specifically made for them, and adding a pad.
+While there is nothing really wrong with the K&H dog bed, I prefer getting a bed that my dog can use year-round and I can simply add the pad when needed.
+So, for this reason, the powered Pecute pad is my top choice for the best dog bed warmer.

 I was also very impressed with how good the K&H crate pad was – I never expected it to be as comfortable and warm as it was and if your dog simply needs a bit more warmth, I am not sure I would stump up the extra for the powered pad as this does a great job.

 Finally I was disappointed with the choice for heated beds for larger dogs, especially as larger breeds are more prone to hip and joint problems.
 So while the K&H Lectro-Soft Large Heated Dog Bed is the best heated bed for a large dog, the competition is not exactly fierce.
 As I said earlier I would be much more tempted to simply buy a good quality large dog bed and then add the Pecute heated pad or K&H crate pad for extra warmth.